 Editor’s Note: The Rural Health News Service is funded by a grant from The Commonwealth Fund and is distributed through the Nebraska Press Assn.
 Foundation, Colorado Press Assn., South Dakota Newspaper Assn., Hoosier (IN) State Press Assn., Illinois Press Assn., Wyoming Press Assn. and California Newspaper Publishers Assn.

 Rural Health News Service

-We’d like to hear your experiences with hospital care.
+We’d like to hear about your experiences with paying for medications.
 Write to Trudy at